BradGreig/LEGO-analysis/docs/index.md

 $$
 y = m \times x,
 $$
 where $y$ is the retail price, $m$ is our PPP or PPW and $x$ is the number of pieces or the weight of the set in grams.
-This function is quite rigid, in only providing one free parameter to determine ($m$).
+This function is quite rigid, in only providing one free parameter to determine (e.g. $m$).

 We can simply improve on this by adding an additional variable,
 $$